8ta4/pun/DONTREADME.md

 - Longer outputs tend to exhibit decreased quality

+> How many phrases get sent to the LLM in each scoring request?

+Each request contains exactly two phrases: the benchmark word along with one other phrase pulled from the Wiktionary source list.

 > Are the recognizability scores normalized across multiple runs?

 Yes.
 Normalization makes the scores more consistent between different runs.